hlucey/third-party/3pcustom_service_parameters.md

 1. Log in to the [staging console](https://console.test.cloud.ibm.com).
 2. Go to the [RMC dashboard](https://console.test.cloud.ibm.com/onboarding/dashboard), and click the **Offering** tab.
-3. Enter a valid JSON in the **Customer Service Parameter** input field.
+3. Enter a valid JSON in the **Custom Service Parameter** input field.
 The custom service parameters are published onto the Global Catalog deployment object when you are publishing a deployment for a plan.
 {: note}